intel/he-toolkit/kit/README.md

 ## Tab completion
 As an optional feature, the user is able to enable tab completion feature using [argcomplete](https://kislyuk.github.io/argcomplete/) library.

-As it is stated in its documentation, the following actions are required to enable this functionality
+As it is described in its documentation, the following actions are required to enable this functionality
 - Install argcomplete:
 ```
 pip install argcomplete